Temperature-Resilient Analog Neuromorphic Chip in Single-Polysilicon CMOS Technology: Conclusion

 Fig.~\ref{fig1}c illustrates the programming operation for a single 1T-FG cell.
 A write pulse adds negative charge to the floating polysilicon gate, in order to reduce the cell conductivity and therefore the stored weight: this is obtained by applying a drain voltage $V_{\rm wri}$ between 5.5~V and 6.5~V, causing channel hot electron injection (CHEI) into the polysilicon gate, where electrons are trapped (Fig.~\ref{fig1}c, left).
 An erase pulse adds positive charge to the floating polysilicon gate, to neutralize the negative charge and to increase cell conductivity (increase the stored weight): a drain voltage $V_{\rm ers}$ higher than 7~V causes impact-ionizing hot hole injection (IHHI) into the floating gate (Fig.~\ref{fig1}c, right).
 In all cases, the source is at ground\cite{Rizzo2022_TDVMM}.
-In order to program the analog weight, we adopt a program and verify scheme, cyclically applying a short write pulse and verifying after each pulse the current through the 1T-FG cell when the active bias $V_{\rm read}$ is applied, and then repeating the cycle until the desired current is obtained.